Outcome Bias in Safety: Learning from Events, Not Just Consequences

-The other day I received another self-praising message in my news-feed, one of Norway’s major construction contractors was celebrating their one year anniversary since their last lost time injury incident, making their LTIF now “Zero”.
+The other day I received another self-praising message in my news-feed, one of Norway’s major construction contractors was celebrating their one year anniversary since their last lost time injury incident, making their Lost Time Injury Frequency (LTIF) now “Zero”.
+While celebrating milestones like a “Zero LTIF” might seem like progress, it’s crucial to ask whether these safety metrics accurately reflect the true safety of a worksite.

-Included in this list of spectators is the media, general public and politicians who are often interested in the “sensationalism” aspect of the event; the pictures of damage, a dramatic story with victims, survivors and eyewitnesses, or an opportunity to leverage the situation for ones own political gains.
+Included in this list of spectators is the media, the general public and politicians who are often interested in the “sensationalism” aspect of the event – the pictures of damage, a dramatic story with victims, survivors and eyewitnesses, or an opportunity to leverage the situation for one’s own political gains.

-Many safety professionals tend to focus a majority of their attention on outcomes because it is how we traditionally measure safety, or have been taught it is the best practice to follow.
+Many safety professionals tend to focus a majority of their attention on outcomes as well because it is how we traditionally measure safety, or have been taught it is the best practice to follow.
 We register fatalities and injuries in varying degrees of seriousness.
-Interestingly, even when organisations register information about other safety-relevant events, like material damage, near-misses and observations, or pro-active reportables the information regarding outcomes is viewed as the most reliable or complete.
+Interestingly, even when organisations register information about other safety-relevant events, like material damage, near-misses and observations or pro-active reportables, the information regarding outcomes is viewed as the most reliable or complete.
 I believe this to be, because (1) regulations often require we register and report on them, or (2) they are necessary for compensation and insurance claims.

 Let me expand on this by an example.